mchiararosace/Hotspot-mapping/README.md

 This is the R code associated with the paper titled "Hotspot mapping of pest introductions in the EU: A regional analysis of environmental, anthropogenic and spatial effects".

-Authors: Maria Chiara Rosace, David V. Conesa, Antonio López-Quílez, Lorenzo Marini, Miguel A. Martinez-Beneito, Davide Nardi, Vittorio Rossi, Antonio Vicent, Martina Cendoya
+Paper authors: Maria Chiara Rosace, David V. Conesa, Antonio López-Quílez, Lorenzo Marini, Miguel A. Martinez-Beneito, Davide Nardi, Vittorio Rossi, Antonio Vicent, Martina Cendoya

+Repository authors: Maria Chiara Rosace & Martina Cendoya

 The paper describes the use of a Bayesian hierarchical spatial model to assess areas of higher risk of pests' introductions by including covariates and random effects to borrow information from neighbouring areas.